junxit/us-congress-bills-115/metadata.md

 - 2017-02-27 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 369 - 42 (Roll no. 102). (text: CR H1332)
 - 2017-02-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 369 - 42 (Roll no. 102).(text: CR H1332)
 - 2017-02-28 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2017-03-30 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2017-05-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-70.
+- 2017-05-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-70.
+- 2017-05-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 88.